bitcart/bitccl/.github/ISSUE_TEMPLATE/bug_report.md

 - OS:
 - Version:
 - Python version (if applicable):
-- - [ ] Using as part of BitcartCC deployment
+  - - [ ] Using as part of Bitcart deployment
-- If using as part of BitcartCC deployment, please also add:
+- If using as part of Bitcart deployment, please also add:
-  - BitcartCC version:
+  - Bitcart version:
-  - BitcartCC deployment method used:
+  - Bitcart deployment method used:

 **Additional context**
 Add any other context about the problem here.